CiscoDevNet/OpenAPI_Demo/README.md

 # API Insights Preview Demo

-The OpenAPI documents in this repos are used to illustrate the collaboration between a technical lead and an engineering team working on the next release of their API.
+The OpenAPI documents in this repo are used to illustrate the collaboration between a technical lead and an engineering team working on the next release of their API.

 ## Quick steps

-The [OAS changelog](./CHANGELOG.md) details the multiple versions of OpenAPI documents handed over by the engineering team.
+The [changelog](./compliance/CHANGELOG.md) details the multiple versions of OpenAPI documents handed over by the engineering team.

-Open Chrome and import revision [1.22.0-rev1](oas/1.22.0-rev1.yaml) into [Swagger Editor](https://editor.swagger.io) or [Swagger vNext](https://editor-next.swagger.io).
+Open Chrome and import revision [1.22.0-rev1](./compliance/compliance-1.22.0-rev1.yaml) into [Swagger Editor](https://editor.swagger.io).

 Explore the OpenAPI documents scores in API Insights [preview environment](https://developer.cisco.com/api-insights-preprod/timeline?service=demo--minidashboard_api).

-Open a different web browser (Firefox) and load revision [1.24.0-rev1](oas/1.24.0-rev1.yaml) into [Swagger Editor](https://editor.swagger.io)
+Open a different web browser (Firefox) and load revision [1.24.0-rev1](./compliance/compliance-1.24.0-rev1.yaml) into [Swagger Editor](https://editor.swagger.io)

 ## User Story